Sarani1612/truebrew/README.md

 ## Credits

 ### Code:
-- [This article by Vitor Freitas](https://simpleisbetterthancomplex.com/tutorial/2016/07/22/how-to-extend-django-user-model.html#onetoone) was used to help me extend the User model
+- [This guide by Vitor Freitas](https://simpleisbetterthancomplex.com/tutorial/2016/07/22/how-to-extend-django-user-model.html#onetoone) was used to help me extend the User model
 - [John Elder's Codemy](https://codemy.com/) course on Django user authentication helped me set up the login/registration forms and views.
+- [This guide by Dan Kaufhold](https://blog.bitlabstudio.com/ultra-short-guide-to-django-and-amazon-s3-2c5aae805ce4) helped me set up S3 media hosting

 ### Content and Media
 - The texts about the different kinds of tea were adapted from [Republic of Tea](https://www.republicoftea.com/)